mattjmoran/resume/pages/checklist.md

 #### Can an engineer assess your technical depth and focus

-- If you're a specialist with deep expertise or a generalist
+- Whether you're a specialist with deep expertise or a generalist
-- If your skill set is focused and credible vs. listing every technology
+- Whether your skill set is focused and credible vs. listing every technology
-- If you demonstrate mastery in your core areas of expertise
+- Whether you demonstrate mastery in your core areas of expertise

 #### Can an engineer evaluate your technical alignment

 - How proficiently you know their required technologies
-- If you have production experience vs. just proof-of-concept work
+- Whether you have production experience vs. just proof-of-concept work
 - How closely your experience matches their tech stack
-- If you stay current with modern technologies and practices
+- Whether you stay current with modern technologies and practices

 #### Can an engineer understand what you've built

-- If your previous projects are similar to their current challenges
+- Whether your previous projects are similar to their current challenges
-- If your experience aligns with the role's responsibilities
+- Whether your experience aligns with the role's responsibilities
 - What parts of the development process you've been involved in
 - The scale and complexity of systems you've worked on

 #### Can an engineer gauge your passion and initiative

-- If you demonstrate genuine interest in software development
+- Whether you demonstrate genuine interest in software development
-- If you experiment with new technologies in personal time
+- Whether you experiment with new technologies in personal time
-- If you contribute to open source or personal projects
+- Whether you contribute to open source or personal projects
-- If you stay engaged with the broader developer community
+- Whether you stay engaged with the broader developer community

 #### Can an engineer assess your experience and credibility

 - Your years of professional development experience
-- If you've worked at reputable or notable companies
+- Whether you've worked at reputable or notable companies
-- If you've progressed appropriately in your career
+- Whether you've progressed appropriately in your career

 ## Personal Information

-- Must include your name, location, email, phone number, LinkedIn
+- Include your name, location, email, phone number, and LinkedIn
 - Don't include unnecessary personal information such as age, birthday, photo, full address, etc.
 - Never include work email or work phone numbers